AnasBinAzim/MAYERD0A_ROBOTICS/models/README.md

 - **Modular Structure**: Designed to accommodate various attachments and components, making upgrades and modifications seamless.
 - **Optimized Layout**: The layout is engineered for efficient wiring and component placement, ensuring easy assembly and maintenance.

 This baseplate serves as a solid foundation for the **SMOKI** robot, providing stability and support for all its advanced features.
-Experience the power of 3D printing and elevate your robotic projects!

 ---
 <u>  </u>